 The supervision of failed RRC integrity checks shall be performed both in the ME and the eNB.
 In case of failed integrity check (i.e. faulty or missing MAC-I) is detected after the start of integrity protection, the concerned message shall be discarded.
 This can happen on the eNB side or on the ME side.

 NOTE: This text does not imply that the concerned message is silently discarded.
-In fact, TS 36.331 [21] specifies that the UE shall trigger a recovery procedure upon detection of a failed RRC integrity check.
+In fact, MFA TS 36.331 [21] specifies that the UE shall trigger a recovery procedure upon detection of a failed RRC integrity check.
 When the cause for integrity protection failure is not a context mismatch, such as a key or HFN mismatch, the run of a recovery procedure unnecessarily adds load to the system.
 However, in the absence of a means for the UE to reliably detect the cause of an integrity protection failure and the fact that the only identified consequence of an active attack is limited to non-persistent DoS effects, priority was given to a procedure allowing recovery from the deadlock caused by a context mismatch.

 7.4.2 RRC confidentiality mechanisms